prompt-engineering/chat-visual-novel/README.md

     [key: string]: string,          //(Required)(i18n) Each key is a location.
 There must be at least one location.
 All possible locations will be used in Prompt for location selection.
 Value is the URL to the image of the location.
   },
   "characterPosition": {        //(Optional) Character image settings (CSS)
-    "bottom": "0",                  //(Optional) Distance between the bottom edge of the image to the bottom of view port.
+    "bottom": string,               //(Optional) Distance between the bottom edge of the image to the bottom of view port.
 Defaults to 100% (relative to dialogue box)
-    "maxW": "70vw",                 //(Optioanl) Maximum width.
-Defaults to 70vw "maxH": "70vh"                  //(Optioanl) Maximum height.
+    "maxW": string,                 //(Optioanl) Maximum width.
+Defaults to 70vw "maxH": string                  //(Optioanl) Maximum height.
 Defualts to 70vh }
 }
 ```